VirtualSpaceExplorers/VirtualStarshipVR/README.md

 # Technical Specifications
 - 4 Floors
 - 12 Rooms per floor
-- 4 rooms per floow should have windows
+- 4 rooms per floor should have windows

 # Features to Implement (New Users look here!)
 - Implementation of interaction controllers using the given.
 Doors, ladders, picking up objects.